Most Active Speaker

 Antwerpen, Belgium

-Laila Bougria is a software engineer and solution architect with over 15 years of experience in the .NET space.
-She's a Microsoft Azure MVP and frequent speaker at conferences around the world.
+Laila Bougria is a Solutions Architect and Engineer with over 15 years of experience in the Microsoft .NET space.
+She's a keynote speaker, a Microsoft Azure MVP, and frequently shares her knowledge and insights at conferences worldwide.
 Currently, Laila is busy building NServiceBus at Particular Software and solving distributed riddles.
-When she's not immersed in code, Laila enjoys indulging in her favorite pastime - knitting!
+When she's not immersed in complex problems or code, Laila enjoys indulging in her favorite pastime - knitting!
 She finds that tangling the yarn into beautiful patterns helps untangle her thoughts.

 Awards